RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/01-Flight-Commands/03-emergency-stop.md

 ##### Description

-Stops all commands and motors, so the drone will stop flying immediately.
+Stops all commands to motors.
+The drone will stop flying immediately.

 ##### Parameters